Loops and Files#

 Counting Words#

-So far we’ve managed to count the lines in a file, but each line contains several words.
-To split a line into words, we can use a function called split that returns a list of words.
-To be more precise, split doesn’t actually know what a word is; it just splits the line wherever there’s a space or other whitespace character.
+So far we’ve counted the lines in a file – now let’s count the words.
+To split a line into words, we can use a function called split that takes a string and returns a list of words.
+To be more precise, split doesn’t actually know what a word is – it just splits the line wherever there’s a space or other whitespace character.

 line.split()